 Slowly, the students began trooping down the corridor, not saying much.
 But they paused when they saw a ten foot high wall of ice right as the corridor opened up into the intersection.
 The wall left a foot of room near the ceiling, but besides that it was impenetrable.

 In consternation, the students stared at the wall of shimmering ice.
 One student disbelievingly put their palm against it and found it stuck.
 As the shouting started, Ceria stared at the wall, and then at the mage standing at the far end of the intersection.
 It was hard to see the woman’s face through the distorted ice, but Ceria could swear she was smiling slightly.
 Then she turned and walked away.

 Pisces stared at the ice as Cessic and Ceria just stood there in silence.
 He looked at Ceria.

 Cessic made that announcement after twenty minutes had passed and the fifty-odd students had made no progress breaking down the wall of ice magic.
 Over half the students knew at least one flame-based spell, but no matter how they’d pooled their spells and attacked in unison, the icy barrier had resisted all the flames.

 “It has to be a Skill!
 A normal [Ice Wall] spell would melt, however slowly.
 But this ice is practically resistant to flame!”

-Pisces looked equally happy as she did concerned as he stared at the ice.
+Pisces looked as happy as she did.
+Concerned, he stared at the ice.
 Ceria just glared.
 Her spells had washed right over the wall without doing anything to it; and none of the other students still blasting it with low-level spells were having any better luck.